francescoraves483/LTNT/README.md

 ```
 option ipaddr '192.168.1.178'
 ```
-* Reboot the boards:
+* Reboot the board:
 ```
 reboot
 ```

-You can now disconnect the serial cable and connect via SSH to the boards for the next configuration steps (using, as username, "root").
+You can now disconnect the serial cable and **connect via SSH to the boards for the next configuration steps** (using, as username, "root").

-* Edit the "/etc/config/network" configuration file, by replacing the actual content and using as a model the following one (the original file can also be found inside 'openwrt_config/etc/config' in this repository):
+* Edit the "/etc/config/network" configuration file (`nano /etc/config/network`), by replacing/integrating the actual content and using as a model the following one (the original file can also be found inside 'Slave/Master_files/openwrt_config/etc/config' in this repository):
 ```
 config interface 'loopback'
         option ifname 'lo'